 Once you reach Glenorchy, stop to stretch your legs on the Glenorchy Lagoon Walkway.
 Before heading back into Queenstown, stop at the Bold Peak Lodge.
 Perfectly suitable for children, there are highchairs and toys to keep your little one entertained while you sip on a cup of coffee or grab a bite to eat.

 It is best to stop in Cardrona if you are taking a day trip to Wanaka from Queenstown, as there is not much to do here.

 The historic village of Cardrona is about 20 minutes from Wanaka.
-Situated on the Crown Range road, Cardrona Valley connects Wanaka and Queenstown.
+Situated on the Crown Range Road, Cardrona Valley connects Wanaka and Queenstown.
 This small town is home to the most photographed building in New Zealand, the Cardrona Hotel.
-When passing through on your way to Wanaka, stop to have a photo and then head to the General Store for some refreshments and snacks.
+I recommend stopping to take a photo in front of the hotel.
+Before you continue on the road, grab some refreshments and snacks at the General Store.

 Wanaka: 1 Hour 15 Minutes

 Tip: The drive from Queenstown to Lake Wanaka via The Crown Range takes longer than expected at around 1.5-2 hours.
-The Crown Range is know for it’s tight curves and viewpoints, but the road itself is easy to drive.
+The Crown Range is known for its tight curves and viewpoints, but the road itself is easy to drive.

 Things to Do and See in Wanaka

 - To make the most of a summer day, send the day at the lake.
-A good place to grab take away lunch is Eriks famous fish and chips.
+A good place to take away lunch is Erik’s famous fish and chips.
 Bring it back to the lake for a picnic, but be careful of the birds.